MohamedTarekq/GgDorker/README.md

 # Credits

 - This tool was inspired by [@knassar702](https://github.com/knassar702/startpage-parser)'s module.
 Thanks to him for the great idea!
-- Special thanks to [@Asem Eleraky](https://github.com/Melotover) who incouraged me to write this tool
+- Special thanks to [@Asem Eleraky](https://github.com/Melotover) who incouraged and supported me to write this tool

 # Donation
 If this tool helped you to get a bounty and you like it , feel free to give me a cup of coffee :)